-- The idea of refractive surgery has been around for over a hundred years, with first suggestions documented as early as 1898. - Ophthalmologists began reshaping the cornea to correct refractive errors over 50 years ago, but it was not until the mid 1980's that an Excimer laser was first used to correct optical errors.
-The Excimer laser has an internationally documented reputation of accuracy and safety since 1987. - The advent of LASIK has been one of the greatest advances in refractive surgery and has been performed internationally for many years.
-Dr - Pallikaris performed the first LASIK procedure in clinical trials in 1991.
+- The idea of refractive surgery has been around for over a hundred years, with first suggestions documented as early as 1898. - Ophthalmologists began reshaping the cornea to correct refractive errors over 50 years ago, but it was not until the mid 1980s that an excimer laser was first used to correct optical errors.
+The excimer laser has an internationally documented reputation of accuracy and safety since 1987. - The advent of LASIK has been one of the greatest advances in refractive surgery and has been performed internationally for many years.
+Dr Pallikaris performed the first LASIK procedure in clinical trials in 1991. - It is estimated that more than 2,500,000 eyes will have laser vision correction this year alone.